Five Packing Questions to Ask Your Supplier Before Placing an OrderJanuary in Blog, Chinese Importing, Shipping & Logistics

 What Are Carton Markings?

 Carton markings are simply the markings that you see on the outside of master cartons as shown below:

-You can ask your Supplier to include almost anything on the master carton you want.
-In addition to accommodating your specific requests, most Suppliers will also include the following by default:
+You can ask your supplier to include almost anything on the master carton that you want.
+In addition to accommodating your specific requests, most suppliers will also include the following by default:

 - Gross weight